grqz/grqz/README.md

 # I'm GRQZ!
 Here should be something random:
-Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
+Did you know?
+This repo is just to keep my Github Commits green.
-Thank you!!!
+I use a ssh key so that no one can see my real commits(except for merging things).

-Last Update: 2024-07-22 01:14:00.070508+00:00
+Last Update: 2024-07-22 12:31:42.247488+00:00